Swifn/otw-solutions/bandit/level02-03.md

 - Filenames with spaces must be quoted or have the spaces escaped.

 - Always use `tab` to autocomplete file names - it can reduce errors and reveal formatting issues.

+- Knowing how to work around edge-case filenames is critical in real-world Linux usage and CTFs.
+-